stefreak/syselevenstack-documentation/english/docs/documentation/orchestration.md

 [TOC]

-The SysElevenStack orchestration service is based on the OpenStack Heat project.
+The SysElevenStack orchestration service is built on the OpenStack Heat project.

+It orchestrates multiple composite cloud applications by using the OpenStack native HOT template format.
+It can be seen as an overlay template specification, which through a native REST API can configure the underlying SysEleven Stack services.

 You can use the orchestration service both via our public OpenStack API endpoints, as well as using the [Dashboard](https://dashboard.cloud.syseleven.net)